Chorionic Gonadotropin (Human)

 Ovulation induction: Induction of ovulation and pregnancy in the anovulatory, infertile woman in whom the cause of anovulation is secondary and not caused by primary ovarian failure, and who has been appropriately pretreated with human menotropins.

 Prepubertal cryptorchidism: Treatment of prepubertal cryptorchidism not caused by anatomic obstruction.

 Hypersensitivity to chorionic gonadotropin or any component of the formulation; precocious puberty; prostatic carcinoma or other androgen-dependent neoplasms

 Canadian labeling: Additional contraindications (not in US labeling): Prepubertal males with sings of anatomical obstruction; sex hormone-dependent tumors (eg, ovary, breast and uterine carcinoma in females; breast carcinoma males); malformations of the sexual organs incompatible with pregnancy; fibroid tumors of the uterus incompatible with pregnancy

-Children ≥4 years and Adolescents (males): Various regimens:
+Prepubertal cryptorchidism: Children ≥4 years and Adolescents (males): IM:

 US labeling: Note: Therapy is usually instituted between the ages of 4 and 9:

 4,000 units 3 times/week for 3 weeks or

 5,000 units every second day for 4 injections or

 500 units 3 times/week for 4 to 6 weeks or